-- Two annual solicitations for charitable purposes have been approved by the University: The United Way and Sustentation. - h.
-No other collection or solicitations of donations are permitted without approval from the director of student activities for chartered student organizations and the vice president for finance and administration for non-student, off-campus requests.
+a.
+Two annual solicitations for charitable purposes have been approved by versity: The United Way and Sustentation.

+b.
+No other collection or solicitations of donations are permitted without ar from the director of student activities for chartered student organizations vice president for finance and administration for non-student, off-campuquests.